vot/traffic-manager-hub/readme.md

 **Example**

-`MONGO_URL=mongodb://localhost:27017 MONGO_DBNAME=tmhub PORT=80 BASE_URL=http://tmhub.example.com:4000/ npm run start`
+`MONGO_URL=mongodb://localhost:27017 MONGO_DBNAME=tmhub PORT=80 BASE_URL=http://tmhub.example.com/ npm run start`

-## Integrating from Node app
+## Integrating Traffic Manager Hub with your app

-Simply integrate `@vot/traffic-manager-agent` middleware in your app and you're good to go.

-To integrate with Traffic Manager Hub you'll need to register your site in the Web UI to obtain Site ID and Site Secret.
+_To integrate with Traffic Manager Hub you'll need to register your site in the Web UI to obtain **Site ID** and **Site Secret**._

-## Integrating from other apps
+### Node app

+Follow the instructions in `@vot/traffic-manager-agent` package to install Traffic Manager Agent in your app.

+Provide URL of your TM Hub instance, Site ID and Site Secret in configuration.

+Your application is now being monitored by Traffic Manager.

+### Other apps

 You can integrate Traffic Manager Hub with any application.